django-commons/controls/README.md

        "new_user"
      ]
    ```

+4. Review the [failing invitations](https://github.com/orgs/django-commons/people/failed_invitations), remove members that are in the failing invitations list from the [`terraform/production/org.tfvars`](https://github.com/django-commons/controls/blob/main/terraform/production/org.tfvars).

-4. If they requested to be on specific repository team(s), in
+5. If they requested to be on specific repository team(s), in
    the [`terraform/production/repositories.tfvars`][2]
    file, add them to the `members` collection.
 Please keep the list sorted alphabetically.
    ```terraform